 What is Sociocracy?

-- A social ideal that values equality and the rights of people to determine the conditions under which they live and work, and
+- A social ideal that values equality and the rights of people to decide the conditions under which they live and work, and

-- A practical method of organizing effective, harmonious, and collaborative organizations—businesses, and governments, large and small.
+- An effective method of organizing collaborative and productive organizations as associations, businesses, and governments, large and small.

 Consent Is Required for Policy Decisions

 Requiring consent for policy decisions ensures that no member of a group or circle* can be ignored.
 All circles make the policy decisions that directly affect their own responsibilities.
 They are not reserved for top management, officers, or boards.

 Policy decisions are agreements about how an organization will work.
 They govern how resources will be used, who will do which jobs, the standards of quality, etc. Within the policies of the larger organization, for example, the loading dock circle will decide the policies governing how the loading dock will work on a day-to-day basis.